 Solid wood floors and underfloor heating

-Solid wood flooring can also be used if it is properly acclimated and installed over underfloor heating systems with appropriate precautions.
+That said, solid wood flooring can also be used if it is properly acclimated and installed over underfloor heating systems with appropriate precautions.

 Layered wet underfloor heating with manifold.